EasyMapper/Productivity

 The PDF format internally has no structure to the text, only pages and characters, and this site does a really admirable job of being able to recognize titles and tables.

-Texts may have a structure that is not very suitable for a mind map, and automatic generation may not meet the needs, at least not sufficiently.
-In particular, a mind map may require more concise texts, and the original texts need to be adjusted.
+Texts may have a structure that is not very suitable for a mind map, and automatic generation may not meet your needs, at least not sufficiently.
+In particular, a mind map may require more concise texts, and the original texts may need to be adjusted.

 One option I have is to go through the text by setting up a scheme.
 For example, an earlier version of this article focused on automatic generation of mind maps and started like this:

-I started making a mind map with the same title as the article, and the topics for this section looked like this:
+I began creating a mind map with the same title as the article.
+The topics for this section looked like this:

 Automatic generation of mind maps from text documents